-For Ukrainian citizens wishing to be employed in Romania but not having documents attesting to their professional qualification or work experience (according to article VI GEO 20/2022):
+Displaced persons from Ukraine wishing to be employed in Romania but not having documents attesting their professional qualification or work experience have according to Article VI GEO 20/2022 several options.

-- ▶ They can apply to government employment agency and its territorial centres for support and registration. - ► They will have the opportunity to work in Romania based on an affidavit in which they ascertain that they possess the appropriate professional training and experience in the field of activity in question and that they have no criminal record.
-However, these derogations do not apply for work in regulated professions (e.g. physician, pharmacist, architect etc.), irrespective of whether such professions are carried out within a company or independently. - ► Career guidance counsellors will provide them with information and professional counselling services and assist them in filling in the affidavit, which will also be available in Ukrainian.
-Ukrainian citizens that contact an employer directly without requesting the services of the government employment agencies must fill in the affidavit with the employer's assistance. - After receiving professional information and counselling services, the Ukrainian citizen is placed in a vacant job that corresponds to the qualifications and experience as declared and receives an assignment order to present to the employer.
-The work permit is valid for twelve months as of the employment, with the possibility of pre-extension by periods of six months, for a maximum of one year (two years in total).
+- ▶ They can apply to government employment agency and its territorial centres for support and registration. - ► They have the opportunity to work in Romania based on an affidavit in which they ascertain that they possess the appropriate professional training and experience in the field of activity in question and that they have no criminal record.
+However, these derogations do not apply for work in regulated professions (e.g. physician, pharmacist, architect), irrespective of whether such professions are carried out within a company or as self-employed. - ▶ Career guidance counsellors are able to provide them with information and professional counselling services and assist them in filling in the affidavit, which is also available in Ukrainian.
+Displaced persons from Ukraine that contact an employer directly without requesting the services of the government employment agencies must fill in the affidavit with the employer's assistance. - ▶ After receiving professional information and counselling services, the displaced persons from Ukraine are placed in a vacant job that corresponds to the qualifications and experience as declared and receive an assignment order to present to the employer.